assen-totin/cdn/README.md

 ### Upload

 Set the SQL INSERT query to run in the configuration option `cdn_sql_insert`.
 It must have eight placeholders which will be filled with the following values in the given order: `auth_value`, `file`, `filename`, `length`, `content_type`, `content_disposition`, `upload_date`, `etag`.
 All these placeholders should be `'%s'` (for strings) except for the fourth and seventh which should be `%u` (because they are integers); don't forget the single quotes around the string placeholder.
+If the authorisation value is not found in the request, it will be substituted by an empty string.

 NB: for complex queries, create a stored procedure and use stanza like `CALL my_procedure('%s', '%s', '%s', %u, '%s', '%s', %u, '%s')`.

+The query may return a row (e.g., if using a stored procedure or if using `INSERT ...
+RETRUNING`) having a column `status` (or `STATUS` for Oracle) with the HTTP code to allow or deny the operation.
+If none is returned, the value of `cdn_status_upload` configuration parameter will determine if the upload will be allowed or not.

 ### Download

 Set the SQL SELECT query to run in the configuration option `cdn_sql_select`.
 It must have two `%s` placeholders - the first will be filled with the file ID and the second - with the value, extracted from the JWT payload.

-The SQL query should return a single row with column names matching the keys described above if the request is authorised and no rows if request is declined.
+The SQL query should return a single row with column names matching the keys described above if the request is to be explicitly authorised or declined.
+If no row is returned (or if the response lacks the `status` column), whether the download will proceed or not is determined by the value of the `cdn_status_download` parameter.

 NB: for complex queries, create a stored procedure and use stanza like `CALL my_procedure(%s, %s)`.